 "Once I took it to the studio, I started throwing down some vocal lines while thinking back to my time in LA and what it means to be a consequential stranger; the lack of expectation either of you has of one another is part of what I think makes those friendships so special."
-He grasped a late-night drive atmosphere was its destiny and spent endless trips home recording voice notes trying to capture the air.
+He seized a late-night drive atmosphere and spent endless trips home recording voice notes trying to capture the mood.
 "What I was left with was a lot of very noisy and rather boring recordings that didn’t make it in the final version, for the benefit of everyone."

 However, there was a breakthrough during a flight back from New York where he wrestled with the structure, wanting to avoid any predictability while still making it ripple, and started playing around with the arrangement on his laptop.
 'I began talking to the girl next to me who was curious to hear what I was working on; I think with the hope that I was someone more impressive," he modestly states.